Keeping Lines of Communication Open with Parents During School Closures

-Much in our society has changed over the past 10 days.
+Much in our society has changed over the past two months.
 “Social distancing” has been implemented across the United States and nearly all K-12 schools are closed nationwide.

 Parents, students and staff are looking for guidance on what they should be doing while school is not in session.
 This includes providing updates on e-learning and making sure families know about the resources (such as meal services) available to them while school buildings remain closed.